deeprjs/deepr/README.md

 }
 ```

-By embedding the query object in an array, we specify that the context of the query is the **elements** of the collection rather than the collection itself.
+By embedding the query object in an array, we specify that the context of the query is the **elements** of the collection rather than the collection itself and we get the following response:

-It will return:

 ```json
 {